 Frequently Asked Questions (FAQs)

 What is basically included in the current scope of work?
-Answer: General Contractor PBE, Inc. has been hired to renovate the exterior of Stonebridge Condominiums.
+Answer: General Contractor PBE, Inc. has been hired to renovate the exterior of Spinnaker Reach Condominiums.
 This will include new siding, windows, roofing, deck waterproof coatings and guardrails.
-This work will entail all unit buildings and garages.
+This work will entail all unit buildings including walkways.